 In 2005, she attended her first Anusara immersion retreat with Patrick Creelman and consequently became intrigued about every facet of the yoga journey.
 Continuously challenging herself to learn from and experience many different styles and philosophies of yoga, she has studied with Shiva Rea, Desiree Rumbaugh, Annie Carpenter, Mark Whitwell, Paul Grilley and Ana Forrest at immersion retreats and workshops worldwide.

 What is your favourite type of class to teach?
 Right now I’m really enjoying my yin classes.
 I love how the expressions on faces change from the start of the class to the finish.
 Students come in scattered and flustered and leave focused, calm and peaceful.

 What is your favourite pose?
 That’s like asking me to choose my favorite cat!
 (I have 3).
-So in honor of that: my 3 favorite poses in no particular order are: parsvakonasana, tripod headstand, and pincha mayurasana (still a work in progress).
+So in honour of that: my 3 favourite poses in no particular order are: parsvakonasana, tripod headstand, and pincha mayurasana.

 What is your least favourite pose and why?
 Full Eka Pada Rajakapotasana (with both hands holding the foot).
 But I only dislike it because I don’t have the spine flexibility to do it fully.
 It’s a beautiful pose and one that I always admire in Yoga Journal.